iPhone Device & Screen Sizes and Resolutions

 iOS supports high resolution displays via the scale property on UIScreen, UIView, UIImage, and CALayer classes.
 If you load an image from a file whose name includes the @2x modifier, its scale property is set to 2.0.
 Similarly an image with a @3x modifier has a scale of 3.0.
 Otherwise the scale defaults to 1.0.

-To support high-resolution graphics on devices with retina displays, create a standard size image, and a double-sized image with "@2x" added to the name:
+To support high-resolution graphics on devices with retina displays, you need @2x and @3x sized images:

 Click here to see how to adjust View Frames and Bounds.